thybag/yare-bot/readme.md

 ### Change log
 * Add pest control (detect if anyone's lurking near base to keep it offline) & target them with soldiers
+* Move some config vars to top so can switch live (Mostly to enable earlier attack on inactive opponents)
+* Add scout mode - nominating a drone to sit near the enemy base and lock it down.